 5.2 mile or 6.7 miles, moderate with challenging sections, 300-ft. cumulative elevation gain and 1,950-ft. or 2,700-ft. cumulative elevation loss

 Today’s walk follows the Romeiros da Peneda, a shepherd’s trail through stunning agricultural landscapes.
 Your route traces the seasonal pathways used by shepherds as they moved their flocks to higher pastures and dwellings (brandas) in warm months and lower pastures and dwellings (inverneiras) in cold months.
-From the summer hamlet of Branda da Aveleira, you will head out on a wide, rocky, dirt track through fields.
+From the summer hamlet of Branda da Aveleira, you head out on a wide, rocky, dirt track through fields.
 Pass long-horned cattle as you descend into the Rio Vez Valley, a U-shaped glacial-cut expanse littered with large, smooth granite boulders.
-You’ll cross the Rio Vez and pass the stone dwellings of picturesque Branda do Furado and later ascend a wide grassy path to a steep rocky climb.
-This ancient cobbled path, through a majestic oak forest past mossy stone walls, leads to the pinnacle of today’s hike in the Serra da Peneda.
-Take time to soak in the rugged mountain vistas, keeping a watch for vultures overhead.
-When you’re ready, follow the stone cairns through high pastures where shepherds often tend to their herds.
-Through an open pine forest, follow an ancient stone path known locally as a carreteiro for its past use as an ox-cart trail.
-Still today, it is marked by centuries-old wheel ruts.
+You’ll cross the Rio Vez and pass the stone dwellings of picturesque Branda do Furado, and later, ascend a wide grassy trail to a steep rocky climb.
+This ancient cobbled path leads through a majestic oak forest past mossy stone walls, to the pinnacle of today’s hike in the Serra da Peneda.
+Take time to soak in the rugged mountain vistas, keeping watch for vultures overhead.
+When you’re ready, follow the stone cairns through high pastures where shepherds often tend their herds.
+Through an open pine forest, follow a stone path known locally as a carreteiro for its historical use as an ox-cart trail.
+Today it is still marked by centuries-old wheel ruts.
 Numerous summer dwellings point the way to the mountain village of Porta Cova, a short distance from your final destination, Padrão.
 This small hamlet is known for its socalcos, perfectly preserved terraces of deep fertile soil held in place by heavy stone walls.
 They are an astonishing sight in this rugged mountain terrain.

 Padrão embodies the typical mountain community of old Portugal.
-Compactly arranged, the communal-like houses make the most efficient use of space, keeping maximum land available for farming.
-Padrão and villages like it are many things to the local people: an entry into the surrounding fields for farming, a starting point into the mountains for grazing, a private space for families, and a meeting place for neighbors.
-Despite the remoteness of these villages, they were designed with brilliant intention for function and sociability.
+Compact, communal-like houses, make efficient use of village space, keeping much of the land available for farming.
+Padrão and villages like it, are many things to the local people: an entry into the surrounding fields for farming, a starting point into the mountains for grazing, a private space for families, and a meeting place for neighbors.
+Despite the remoteness of these villages, they are designed with brilliant intention for function and sociability.

 If you wish, you may join your affable taxi driver here for a lift to the lovely village of Sistelo.
 But we recommend you continue walking for another hour.
-The cobbled path is downhill, bordered by stone walls with spectacular views of farming terraces.
-Lush grape arbors, vineyards, vegetable gardens, and farmers at work lend a beautiful rustic ambiance to the day’s final leg.
+The cobbled path is downhill, bordered by stone walls, and offers spectacular views of farming terraces.
+Lush grape arbors, vineyards, vegetable gardens, and farmers at work lend a beautiful rustic ambiance to the day’s final walk.
 Once in Sistelo, you can rest your feet and grab a drink at a local bar, then join your driver for a transfer to Guimarães.
 En route, pause to marvel at the hilltop church of Bom Jesus in Braga, one of the most important pilgrimage sites in the country.
-Its spectacular Baroque stairway of some 600 steps zigzags upward.
-Some of the chapels on the stairs’ many landings date to the 14th century.
+Its spectacular Baroque stairway of some 600 steps zigzags upward—some of the chapels on the stairs’ many landings date to the 14th century.

-Arrive in Guimarães later today in time for dinner.
-Birthplace of the Portuguese kingdom and a UNESCO World Heritage site, the city is a treasure trove of history and a revered point of pride for locals.
-There’ll be time to explore tomorrow when you’re joined by a guide.
+Arrive in Guimarães in time for dinner.
+The birthplace of the Portuguese kingdom and a UNESCO World Heritage site, the city is a treasure trove of history and a revered point of pride for locals.
+There’ll be time to explore tomorrow when your guide joins you.
 Tonight, you’ll have many dining options before retiring to your room in the heart of the city.

 Accommodation: Hotel da Oliveira, Guimarães